-This Parent/Student Handbook outlines the major policies and procedures that guide student life in our school system.
-I strongly encourage you to familiarize yourself with its contents as students are expected to conduct themselves in accordance with the information and guidelines contained herein.
+This Parent/Student Handbook outlines the major policies, procedures, and expectations that guide student life in our District.
+I encourage you to familiarize yourself and your children with its contents as students are expected to conduct themselves in accordance with the information and guidelines contained herein.
+We have made every effort to ensure that this handbook contains the most up-to-date and accurate information.
+However, please note that changes or updates may occur throughout the school year.
+In such cases, we will communicate any revisions promptly to keep you well-informed.

-Furthermore, it is my hope that you and your child will avail yourselves of the numerous resources we provide.
-As a parent/guardian, you are a vital partner in your child's education, and you are welcome to actively participate in school and district functions.
-I encourage you to stay connected by downloading the M-DCPS application on your mobile device and by following us on social media (Twitter, Facebook, Instagram, etc.).
+It is also my hope that you and your child will avail yourselves of the numerous resources we provide.
+As a parent/guardian, you are a vital partner in your child's education and are welcome to actively participate in school and district functions.
+I encourage you to stay connected by downloading the M-DCPS mobile application on your mobile device and by following us on social media (Twitter @mdcps, Facebook at Miami Schools, or Instagram @miamischools).
 For more information regarding specific resources and activities at your child's school, please contact the school directly and ensure that the school's staff is provided with your most updated contact information.